Part 3: Guidance on completing the consent form template

 This description should include relevant information about the nature of the potential harm(s) (how serious is the potential harm?), and the probability of occurrence (How likely is it that the potential harm will occur?).
 As well, information concerning the possibility of reversibility should be included along with a description of any precautions that will be taken to minimize the probability of harms.

-If no harms are anticipated for participants in the proposed study, this should be stated explicitly.
+If no harms are anticipated for subjects in the proposed study, this should be stated explicitly.
 Where appropriate, there should be a statement acknowledging the possibility of unforeseen harms.

 The following wording might be used: